What makes parents and players

 Forms and information

-Submission of a sign on form to the Club does not guarantee acceptance.
+Submission of an application and sign on form to the Club does not guarantee acceptance.
 Before you submit a sign on form you must check with the relevant team manager or Club Secretary that spaces are available.
 Several training sessions must be attended before the opportunity to sign on is given: your child must feel comfortable and be certain that Sporting 87 is for them.
 Normally most of our teams are full by August, so if your child would like to join a team for next season it is strongly recommended that regular team training is started at the beginning of the pre-season period.
-The first day of Club pre-season training is Thursday 12th July 2012.
+The first day of Club pre-season training is Thursday 11th July 2013.

 South Suffolk Youth League